Either you have mice, or you simply want to stop mice from infesting your home.

 Let’s take a look at the best places for mouse traps!

 When you have discovered that you have mice in your attic, you will need to go up there with a torch so you can discover the most common areas they use.
-For instance, look around for items they may have chewed.
+Look around for items they may have chewed.
 Look out for mouse droppings and urine stains.
 I will always place a trap in these areas, against a wall if you can.

-If you are a mouse traveling through a narrow corridor and you stumble upon a free food source (we have covered the best mouse trap bait already), then you will always test your luck, right?
+If you are a mouse traveling through a narrow corridor and you stumble upon a free peanut butter source (we have covered the best mouse trap bait already), then you will always test your luck, right?

 Basements are very similar to attics… an excellent place to set a mouse trap.
 A quiet, protected environment is perfect for them to breed in!